turnersale/reading_notes/reading/geron_hands_on_ml.md

   - The more stable solution is to split the existing data into a training and a testing set
   - Generalization error: the error rate on the testing examples
   - Common to train on 80% and test with 20%
-  - It is possible that you don&#39;t get the accuracy you expect because you adjust the model to fit your specific testing set
+  - It is possible that you don't get the accuracy you expect because you adjust the model to fit your specific testing set
     - e. you tune the model to meet accuracy for the testing data, but the testing data may not be representative of your production samples
   - To help solve the problem above, many people also reserve a validation set
     - Train many models with new hyperparams, test many times against the validation set, then run a final test on the test set